AppsFlyerSDK/XamariniOSBinding/README.md

 Xamarin Binding integration guide For iOS

-AppsFlyer Xamarin Binding version `5.4.1` <br>
+AppsFlyer Xamarin Binding version `v6.0.1.1-beta` <br>
-Built with AppsFlyer iOS SDK `v5.4.1`
+Built with AppsFlyer iOS SDK `v6.0.1-beta`

+## This is a BETA version of the ReactNative plugin for AppsFlyer SDK that is built with BETA version of iOS SDK v6.0.1.
+**Do not use this version on Production builds!**

+## <a id="v6-breaking-changes"> ❗ v6 Breaking Changes

+We have renamed some of the APIs.
+For more details, please check out our (Help Center)[https://support.appsflyer.com/hc/en-us/articles/360011571778#4-change-apis]

-# 1. Overview
+# Overview

-AppsFlyer SDK provides app installation and event tracking functionality.
+AppsFlyer SDK provides app installation and event logging functionality.
 We have developed an SDK that is highly robust (7+ billion SDK installations to date), secure, lightweight and very simple to embed.

-You can track installs, updates and sessions and also track additional in-app events beyond app installs (including in-app purchases, game levels, etc.) to evaluate ROI and user engagement levels.
+You can measure installs, updates and sessions and also log additional in-app events beyond app installs (including in-app purchases, game levels, etc.) to evaluate ROI and user engagement levels.

 ---
-AppsFlyer’s Xamarin binding provides application installation and events tracking functionality.
+AppsFlyer’s Xamarin binding provides application installation and events logging functionality.

 The API for the binding coincides with the native iOS API, which can be found [here](https://support.appsflyer.com/hc/en-us/articles/207032066-AppsFlyer-SDK-Integration-iOS).